Attacking c-MARL More Effectively: A Data Driven Approach: Experiments

+\textbf{Experiment (III) -- attacking two agents using model-free baselines vs model-based attack c-MBA using $\ell_{\infty}$ constrained:} We use model-free and model-based approaches to simultaneously attack two agents in \text{Ant(4x2)} environment.
+Fig.~\ref{fig:base_vs_model_ant_2agent_linf} illustrate the performance of various attacks.
+We observe that our c-MBA attack outperforms other baselines.
+For instance, at $\varepsilon=0.025$, the team reward reduction of c-MBA is 68\%, 522\%, 713\% \textit{more} than the three model-free baselines.
+In addition, our c-MBA-D even outperforms c-MBA-F to achieve lower reward at all budget levels.

+\textbf{Experiment (IV) -- model-free baselines vs model-based attack c-MBA in MPE(3x5) environment}: We perform the same procedure as in Experiment (III) to attack different agents in the \textbf{MPE(3x5)} environments where we attack two or three agents at the same time.
+Since we do not have expert knowledge about the failure state in this environment, we compare \textbf{c-MBA-D} with other model-free baselines.
+The results are depicted in Figure~\ref{fig:base_vs_model_particle_linf} where \textbf{c-MBA-D} perform slightly better than other random noise baselines when attacking 2 agents and significantly outperforms other baselines when attacking three agents simultaneously.
+We note that \citep{lin2020robustness} does not perform well in this experiment as we observe during training the adversarial policy that it could not lower the team reward effectively.

-\textbf{Experiment (II): model-free baselines vs model-based attack cMBA on $\ell_{1}$ perturbation.} In addition to the $\ell_\infty$-norm budget constraint, we also evaluate adversarial attacks using the $\ell_1$-norm constraint.
+\textbf{Experiment (V): model-free baselines vs model-based attack c-MBA on $\ell_{1}$ perturbation.} In addition to the $\ell_\infty$-norm budget constraint, we also evaluate adversarial attacks using the $\ell_1$-norm constraint.
 Note that using $\ell_1$-norm for budget constraint is more challenging as the attack needs to distribute the perturbation across all observations while in the $\ell_\infty$-norm the computation of perturbation for individual observation is independent.
-Figure~\ref{fig:base_vs_model_cheetah_6x1_walker_l1} illustrate the effect of different attacks on \textbf{HalfCheetah (6x1)} and \textbf{Walker2d (2x3)} environments, repsectively.
-Our cMBA approach is able to outperform other approaches in almost all settings.
-In \textbf{Halfcheetah (6x1)}, using $\varepsilon=1.0$ under $\ell_1$ budget constraint, the amount of total team reward reduced by cMBA is 156\%, 37\%, and 42\% \textit{more} than Lin et al. (2020) + iFGSM, Gaussian, and Uniform baselines, respectively.
+Fig.~\ref{fig:base_vs_model_cheetah_6x1_walker_l1_full} illustrate the effect of different attacks on \textbf{HalfCheetah(6x1)} and \textbf{Walker2d(2x3)} environments, respectively.
+Our c-MBA is able to outperform other approaches in almost all settings.
+In \textbf{HalfCheetah(6x1)}, using $\varepsilon=1.0$ under $\ell_1$ budget constraint, the amount of total team reward reduced by c-MBA variants is up to 156\%, 37\%, and 42\% \textit{more} than Lin et al. (2020) + iFGSM, Gaussian, and Uniform baselines, respectively.